joshmu/videonote/README.md

 # VideoNote

-A timestamping todo appication with slick intuitive controls to create notes on the fly whilst observing a video. ✨
+A video review app with slick intuitive controls to create timestamped notes on the fly. ✨

-Feel free to get in touch or fly me some feedback. ✌️

 ## Tech Stack